Skip to main content

 Step 2: Configure your agent

 Set up your agent to accept incoming POST requests at your chosen path.
-Refer to your agent’s documentation for how to handle incoming webhook payloads.
-The Poku payload includes the following fields:
+Poku sends a JSON body for each event.
+All events share the same wrapper:

 {